trekhleb/trekhleb/README.md

 Most of my open-source 🚀 [projects](https://trekhleb.dev/projects/) below 👇🏻 are focused on one thing -  **to help people learn** 📚.
 You may use these projects to learn about _algorithms in JavaScript_ and get prepared for _technical interviews_, or to learn _Python_ syntax and start experimenting with _machine learning algorithms_ and math behind them, etc.

+There are also some [other projects](https://trekhleb.dev/projects/) that I've developed for fun but that you might find useful, like ✍🏻 [okso.app](https://okso.app/) online drawing app.

 I also write 📝 [articles](https://trekhleb.dev/blog/) about life, web-development and machine learning.

-Currently, developing the ✍🏻 [okso.app](https://okso.app/) online drawing app.

 ### Getting in touch